-Xenograft animal models are used to assess the effectiveness of drugs against specific type of cancer.
-New medicines are tested on staged tumor growths that have been engrafted via subcutaneous or orthotopic inoculation in immunocompromised mouse or rat model.
+Xenograft animal models are used to assess the effectiveness of drugs against specific types of cancer.
+New medicines are tested on staged tumor growths that have been engrafted via subcutaneous or orthotopic inoculation in an immunocompromised mouse or rat model.
 All clinically approved anti-cancer agents have been evaluated with conventional preclinical in vivo models.
-Xenograft studies can be highly complex, starting with the selection of appropriate animal model, choice of tumorigenic cell line, administration method, dosing, analysis of tumor growth rates, and tumor analysis (histology, mRNA and protein expression levels).
+Xenograft studies can be highly complex, starting with the selection of the appropriate animal model, choice of tumorigenic cell line, administration method, dosing, analysis of tumor growth rates and tumor analysis (histology, mRNA and protein expression levels).

-Altogen Labs provides an array of laboratory services using over 30 standard xenograft models and over 20 PDX models.
+Altogen Labs provides an array of laboratory services using over 30 standard Cell Line Derived Xenograft (CDX) models and over 20 PDX models.
 Researchers investigating the role of specific proteins or gene products in regulating tumor growth can benefit from development of protein overexpression (genetically engineered to ectopically express proteins, tumor suppressors, or oncogenes) and RNAi cell lines with long term gene silencing.
-Altogen Labs provides quantitative gene expression analysis of mRNA expression (RT-PCR) and protein expression analysis using Wes system (ProteinSimple).
+Altogen Labs provides quantitative gene expression analysis of mRNA expression (RT-PCR) and protein expression analysis using the WES system (ProteinSimple).

 The dosing of the experimental compound of interest is initiated, for a staged study, when the mean tumor size reaches a specified volume (typically 50-100 mm3).
 In an unstaged study, the dosing of the compound of interest is initiated immediately after xenografting.
 Mice are dosed once or twice a day for 28 days (or other desired study duration) via the chosen route of administration.
 Tumor volume (mm3) is calculated via the “(W x W x L) / 2” formula, where W is tumor width and L is tumor length.

 Animal handling and maintenance at the Altogen Labs facility is IACUC-regulated and GLP-compliant.
-Following acclimatization to the vivarium environment, mice are sorted according to body mass.
+Following acclimation to the vivarium environment, mice are sorted according to body mass.
 The animals are examined daily for tumor appearance and clinical signs.
 We provide detailed experimental procedures, health reports and data (all-inclusive report is provided to the client that includes methods, results, discussion and raw data along with statistical analysis).
 Additional services available include collection of tissue, histology, isolation of total protein or RNA and analysis of gene expression.
 Our animal facilities have the flexibility to use specialized food or water systems for inducible gene expression systems.